Mr-Smyth/sunwhere/testing.md

 * ### currentTime():

-  This function creates a new Time, and converts elements of the current time into a more readable 12 hour format, adding in the am/pm suffix It then returns the formatted time to the calling function
+  This function creates a new Time, and converts elements of the current time into a more readable 12-hour format, adding in the am/pm suffix It then returns the formatted time to the calling function

   The following tests were carried out: